hamnasz/hamnasz/README.md

-# Hi all, I'm Humna Imran! 👋
+# Konnichiwa, I'm Humna Imran! 👋
 ### A Developer, and Student.

  - Student at The University Of Faisalabad